Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsection{Output Moving Window Smoothing}

 As the gaze estimation can be noisy, especially when the face is not clearly seen or if a facial mask is worn, borderline cases may cause the classifier to erratically switch between intentional and unintentional classifications.
-Thus, the output of the classifier is subject to a moving window average over 1 second to smoothen noisy cases.
-This smoothing improves subjective real-world usage of the intention and attention recognition algorithm without too much added delay.
+Thus, to smooth noisy cases, the output of the classifier is averaged over 1 sec using a moving window.
+This smoothing improves subjective real-world usage of the intention and attention recognition algorithm.
 Furthermore, if the user is switching their gaze between different points of interest, the gaze may pass through a region that would cause the classifier to label the input as unintentional.
-A moving window average would then prevent such erroneous classifications during gaze transitions and those caused by discontinuities in sensor or hand distance switching, as will be shown by the demonstrations in Sec \ref{sec:experiments}.
+A moving window average would then prevent such erroneous classifications during gaze transitions and those caused by discontinuities in sensor or hand distance switching.
+Although this windowing also results in a maximum delay of about 0.5 sec (dependent on algorithm frequency) for a classification to change, the successful demonstration in Sec \ref{sec:experiments} in preventing a collision between the tool and the workpiece suggests that this delay is acceptable.
+This parameter could be tuned in the future for better performance.